-Remind yourself that this is not an all or nothing situation.
-If you know you may skip your typical workout, schedule different movement throughout your day, like a few short walks around your block or climbing your stairs 5x every hour.
+Remind yourself that this is not an all-or-nothing situation.
+If you know you may skip your typical workout, schedule different movements throughout your day, like a few short walks around your block or climbing your stairs a few times every hour.
 Movement does not have to be done for a long duration or in special clothes.
 Try a short 5-minute circuit every hour in your office.

 2. Use Fun Fitness Tools

-Create an environment in your home that stimulates fitness by keeping various pieces of fitness equipment in easy access for use: a pair of Gliding Discs in the living room, a stability ball in the TV room, and a Bender Ball in the kitchen.
+Create an environment in your home that stimulates fitness by keeping various pieces of fitness equipment in easy access for use: a pair of Lebert EQualizers in the living room, a stability ball in the bedroom, and a Bender Ball in the kitchen.
 Also, post a list of exercises that only take a minute near all of the equipment in your home.

 3. Make Movement Meetings